junxit/us-congress-bills-116/bill.md

   - **(3)** *Domestic terrorism section of the fbi* There is authorized a Domestic Terrorism Section within the Counterterrorism Division of the Federal Bureau of Investigation, which shall be responsible for investigating domestic terrorism activity.
   - **(4)** *Staffing* The Secretary, the Attorney General, and the Director shall each ensure that each office authorized under this section in their respective agencies shall—
     - **(A)** have adequate number of employees to perform the required duties;
-    - **(B)** have not less than 1 employee dedicated to ensuring compliance with civil rights and civil liberties laws and regulations; and
+    - **(B)** have not less than one employee dedicated to ensuring compliance with civil rights and civil liberties laws and regulations; and
     - **(C)** require that all employees undergo annual anti-bias training.
   - **(5)** *Sunset* The offices authorized under this subsection shall terminate on the date that is 10 years after the date of enactment of this Act.
 - **(b)** *Joint report on domestic terrorism*